edsangel/table-rotation/README.md

 |  7  |  5  |  3  |
 |  8  |  9  |  6  |

-For a table with an equal number of rows and columns containining at least 16 cells, the rotation happens both in the outer and inner square:
+For a table with an equal number of rows and columns containining at least 16 cells, the rotation happens both in the outer and inner squares:

 Given: [ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16 ]
 |     |     |     |     |